-The world is facing some challenging times and the fitness industry is preparing or already dealing with the fallout from that.
-Your clients are looking for guidance and you are worried about potential loss of earnings.
-Most of your clients will be healthy and potentially stuck at home for a long period.
+The world is facing some challenging times, and the fitness industry has been particular affected by quarantine measures.
+At the same time, most of your clients will be healthy and potentially stuck at home for a long period.
 This is an opportunity for you to show leadership and help them through so that quarantine or illness doesn't derail their goals.

-TeamUp has implemented new features and measures to help our customers, and we are maintaining this tips page for the whole industry to give advice on how to prepare, approach and communicate keeping your business going during the crisis.
+TeamUp has implemented new features and measures to help your business, and we are maintaining this tips page for the whole industry to give advice on how to prepare, approach and communicate keeping your business going during the crisis.

 Top tips for handling a lockdown or quarantine due to Coronavirus

 - Be pro-active.
 Lead your customers and they will be grateful.
 Be more responsive on social and talk about taking on the challenge, particularly special measures you are taking to keep your environment clean and safe.

 - Don't do nothing.
 Most of your clients will be healthy and bored in the event of a lockdown.
 They will need social interaction and fitness leadership.

 - Communicate clearly.
 Tell your clients how you are going to handle the situation and why it is important.

 - Consider moving some classes online.
 Several leading experts have recommended offering home workout kits for every member, workout ebooks, live-streamed workouts and nutrition challenges.